Characterizing Commodity Serverless Computing Platforms: The evaluation tool

-Microbenchmarks consist of a set of workloads exploring different system aspects, especially underlying hardware resources (such as CPU, memory, storage, and network).
-We will briefly introduce each microbenchmark.

-\textbf{CPU-bound benchmarks}.
-Such benchmarks are mainly used to measure the CPU-bound performance. \textit{sls-matrixMul} in Figure~\ref{fig:benchmark} calculates the result of the multiplication of two N-dimensional square matrices, and \textit{sls-linpack} solves the linear equation.

-\textbf{Memory-bound benchmarks}.
-Such benchmarks are mainly used to measure the memory-bound performance.
-We built a workload to calculate Fibonacci~\cite{fibonaccinew} values recursively, and this workload will consume a lot of memory.

-\textbf{DiskIO-bound benchmarks}.
-Such benchmarks are used to mainly measure the IO-bound performance.
-We design three kinds of workloads, i.e., \textit{sls-dd}, \textit{sls-randomIO}, and \textit{sls-sequentialIO}.
-Specifically, \textit{sls-dd} is a workload that creates files in ``/tmp/'' directory of the local disk through using \textit{dd} command of the Linux system. \textit{sls-randomIO} and \textit{sls-sequentialIO} are workloads that measure the throughput and latency of random IO and sequential IO, respectively.

-\textbf{Network-bound benchmarks}.
-Such benchmarks are mainly used to measure the network-bound performance.
-We design three kinds of workloads. (i) \textit{sls-http} is a network-bound test, which will be returned immediately after the invocations with a smaller payload in JSON-format. \textit{sls-http} can be used to verify the round-trip time of a geographically distributed deployment. (ii) \textit{sls-iPerf} is designed to actively measure the maximum bandwidth achievable on the IP network. (iii) \textit{sls-cloudstorage} is designed to measure throughput and latency between function instances and cloud storage.
-For example, download an object from an input bucket of the cloud storage and upload the object to an output bucket.
+\begin{itemize} \item \emph{Microbenchmarks} consist of a set of simple workloads targeting specific system resource usage, i.e., CPU-bound workloads, memory-bound workloads, diskIO-bound workloads, and network-bound workloads. \textbf{CPU-bound benchmarks} consist of two workloads.
+Specifically, \textit{sls-matrixMul} in Figure~\ref{fig:benchmark} calculates the result of the multiplication of two N-dimensional square matrices, and \textit{sls-linpack} solves the linear equation.
+These benchmarks will consume more computation power. \textbf{Memory-bound benchmarks} have a workload to calculate Fibonacci~\cite{fibonaccinew} values recursively, which will consume a lot of memory. \textbf{DiskIO-bound benchmarks} consist of three workloads, i.e., \textit{sls-dd}, \textit{sls-randomIO}, and \textit{sls-sequentialIO}.
+Specifically, \textit{sls-dd} is a workload that creates files in ``/tmp/'' directory of the local disk through using \textit{dd} command of the Linux system. \textit{sls-randomIO} and \textit{sls-sequentialIO} are workloads that measure the throughput and latency of random IO and sequential IO, respectively. \textbf{Network-bound benchmarks} also consist of three workloads. \textit{sls-http} is a network-bound test, which will be returned immediately after the invocations with a small JSON-format payload. \textit{sls-http} can be used to verify the round-trip time of different geographically distributed deployments. \textit{sls-iPerf} is designed to actively measure the maximum bandwidth achievable on the IP network. \textit{sls-cloudstorage} is a benchmark to measure the throughput and latency between function instances and cloud storage.